richardturnnidge/kiss/README.md

 `GETDATA <offset/variable> <variable>`
-Read data at variable offset, or integer offset and put into variable
+Read data at file offset and put into variable

 `SETDATA <offset/variable> <value/variable>`
-Set data at given offset with what value or variable
+Set data at given offset with value or variable

 ## Program Flow & logic